pharmaverse/ggsurvfit/README.md

 ## Introduction

-The **ggsurvfit** package eases the creation of time-to-event (aka survival) endpoint figures with ggplot2.
+The **ggsurvfit** package eases the creation of time-to-event (aka survival) summary figures with ggplot2.
 The concise and modular code creates images that are ready for publication or sharing.
 Competing risks cumulative incidence is also supported via `ggcuminc()`.